 The Conference Board of Canada

 Over the next decade, the world is facing political, social, environmental and technological transformations that will have profound implications for investors and businesses operating in Canada.
-In this session, Michael Bassett will elaborate on some of the key research findings from the Conference Board’s research series on trends and disrupting forces that will impact Canadian business in the next ten years.
+In this session, Jane Cooper will elaborate on some of the key research findings from the Conference Board’s research series on trends and disrupting forces that will impact Canadian business in the next ten years.

 University Health Network (UHN)